opis/json-schema/1.x/structure.md

 ## Document structure

-A valid json schema document must be a JSON object or boolean.
+A valid json schema document must be a JSON object or a boolean value.
 If it is a boolean, then the validation status is indicated by the value of the boolean: `true` - valid, `false` - invalid.
-If an object, it must contain the steps needed for validation.
-These steps come in the form of **keywords**, and every keyword has a specific meaning.
+If it is an object, then it must contain the steps needed for validation.
+These steps come in the form of **keywords** and every keyword has a specific meaning.
 Keywords are applied to data starting from the root of the document schema, and descend to children.